 The Washington County Planning Commission was created in 1957.
 The Planning Commission consists of seven members appointed by the Board and is supported by the County's Planning and Zoning Department with a staff of 10.
-The Planning Commission also has authority to approve subdivision and site development plans.
+The Planning Commission has authority to approve subdivision and site development plans.
 The plans are required by the Subdivision and Zoning ordinances and managed by the County's Division of Engineering and Construction.
 Another of the primary responsibilities of the Planning Commission is the Comprehensive Plan for the County.
 The Planning Commission first recommended the adoption of a Comprehensive Plan for Washington County in 1971.
 Major updates to the Comprehensive Plan were completed in 1981 and in 2002.
-The adoption of the Comprehensive Plan in August 2002 was the culmination of a multi-year effort.
-An update of the Comprehensive Plan is in progress, with adoption expected in the near future.
+Another update of the Comprehensive Plan is now in progress, with adoption expected in 2018.

-From the original adoption in 1973 and through amendments in 2002, 2005 and 2012, the Zoning Ordinance provides seven classifications for industrial development: (i) "Industrial General" which encompasses heavy manufacturing plants requiring extensive transportation, water and sewerage facilities; (ii) "Industrial Restricted" which encompasses light manufacturing such as processing or assembly or previously processed materials; (iii) "Planned Industrial" which encompasses the planned development of industrial park locations; (iv) "Airport" which permits industrial uses that have a need to be located near the airport or provide airport related services and include height limitations located around the Hagerstown Regional Airport; (v) "Highway Interchange District" which allows light industrial uses in the vicinity of interstate interchanges to take advantage of transportation needs and opportunities; (vi) "Office, Research and Technology" which is geared toward the development of corporate offices, research facilities, and high-tech communication land uses; and (vii) "Office, Research and Industry" which allows a mix of technology and selected industries with increased performance standards.
-The zoning regulations as well as the 2012 edition of the International Building Code administered by the Division of Engineering and Construction govern the development of these areas.
+From the original adoption in 1973 and through amendments in 2002, 2005 and 2012, the Zoning Ordinance provides seven classifications for industrial development: (i) "Industrial General" which encompasses heavy manufacturing plants requiring extensive transportation, water and sewerage facilities; (ii) "Industrial Restricted" which encompasses light manufacturing such as processing or assembly of previously processed materials; (iii) "Planned Industrial" which encompasses the planned development of industrial park locations; (iv) "Airport" which permits industrial uses that have a need to be located near the airport or provide airport related services and include height limitations located around the Hagerstown Regional Airport; (v) "Highway Interchange District" which allows light industrial uses in the vicinity of interstate interchanges to take advantage of transportation needs and opportunities; (vi) "Office, Research and Technology" which is geared toward the development of corporate offices, research facilities, and high-tech communication land uses; and (vii) "Office, Research and Industry" which allows a mix of technology and selected industries with increased performance standards.
+The zoning regulations as well as the 2015 Maryland Building Performance Standards, the 2015 International Existing Building Code, trade codes and local amendments administered by the Division of Construction Management and the Division of Plan Review & Permitting govern the development of these areas.

-The Planning and Zoning Department continues to update and revise the Subdivision Ordinance, the Zoning Ordinance and other documents that relate to land development in Washington County.
-In keeping with the recommendations of the 2002 Comprehensive Plan, major revisions were made in July 2005 to the zoning regulations that govern the rural areas of Washington County.
+The Planning and Zoning Department continues to update and revise the Subdivision Ordinance, the Zoning Ordinance and other ordinances and functional plans that relate to land development in Washington County.
 In July 2012 the County adopted major revisions to the zoning text and map for the Urban and Town Growth areas to implement the recommendations of the Comprehensive Plan.
+Similar map and text amendments affecting areas around the designated Town Growth Areas of Boonsboro, Smithsburg, Hancock and Clear Spring were adopted in 2017.
 Those revisions are designed to create a more desirable and efficient urban living environment.
 The amendments include improvements to the design guidelines in the industrial districts mentioned above.
 A new educational zone, called Education, Research and Technology is designed specifically to allow Hagerstown Community College to partner with emerging high-tech industries and expand its role as business partner in the community.
 In an effort to coordinate development and infrastructure needs, staff is continuing to review the Adequate Public Facilities and Excise Tax Ordinances for possible improvement.
+The County has also devised an analysis and mitigation protocol to manage the effects of increases in public school enrollments that result from new residential development.

-The Water and Sewerage Plan, the Solid Waste Plan, the Land Preservation Plan and the Parks and Recreation Plan are other plans prepared and administered by the Planning and Zoning Department to assist in the development of the County in an orderly fashion.
+The Water and Sewerage Plan, the Solid Waste Plan and the Land Preservation, Parks and Recreation Plan are other plans prepared and administered by the Planning and Zoning Department to assist in the development of the County in an orderly fashion.
 The State of Maryland requires the County to update each of these plans, as well as the Comprehensive Plan, at regular intervals.